I Treated Comments Like a Broadcast Channel.Then I Started Replying.

 The algorithm doesn't reward replies the way it rewards new content, so I figured my time was better spent creating.

-Not just "thanks," but actual responses that showed I'd read what they wrote. com), it's about showing up in the conversation you already started.
+Not just thanks, but actual responses showing I'd read what they wrote.
+Turns out community management isn't about posting more, it's about showing up in the conversation you already started.

 The engagement numbers barely moved at first.
 But the quality of interactions shifted.

 Pick one platform where you post regularly.
-Tomorrow, spend 15 minutes replying to every comment and message from the last 48 hours.
-Don't template it—actually engage with what people said.
+Tomorrow, spend 15 minutes replying to every comment and message from the last 48 hours, actually engaging with what people said, not templating it.
 Note which replies get follow-ups.
-That's your signal.
+That's your signal that a community is forming.